George and Fay Yee Centre for Healthcare Innovation (CHI)

-The Biostatistical Consulting Unit is housed within the George and Fay Yee Centre for Healthcare Innovation (CHI).
+The Biostatistics Group is housed within the Data Science Platform in George and Fay Yee Centre for Healthcare Innovation (CHI).
 CHI was established in 2008 as collaboration between the University of Manitoba & the Winnipeg Regional Health Authority.
 CHI works to ensure that the latest research and evidence are translated into improved patient outcomes, enhanced patient experiences and improved access to care for Manitobans.
-Additionally, CHI houses Manitoba's SUPPORT Unit.
-Support for People and Patient-Oriented Research and Trials (SUPPORT) Units are a part of Canada's Strategy for Patient Oriented Research, (SPOR).
+Additionally, CHI houses Manitoba's SUPPORT Unit (Support for People and Patient-Oriented Research and Trials).
+SUPPORT Units were established as one component of Canada's Strategy for Patient Oriented Research, (SPOR).
 Please click here to learn more about CHI.

-The Biostatistical Consulting Unit (BCU) serves as a resource of statistical expertise for researchers and students across the University of Manitoba environment.
-The BCU operates on a cost recovery model; however, there are accommodations for students and faculty members who do not have funds to support their research.
+The Data Science Platform is comprised of three groups: Bioinformatics, Clinical Research Data, and Biostatistics.
+The Biostatistics Group serves as a resource of statistical expertise for researchers and students across the University of Manitoba.
+The Group operates on a cost recovery model; however, there are accommodations for students and faculty members who do not have funds to support their research.

 • Graduate student training of use of statistical software

-• Mr. Brenden Dufault received his master degree in Biostatistics from University of Western Ontario.
-He has expertise in a complete range of both basic and advanced statistical techniques, including regression and analysis of variance, logistic regression, survival analysis, recurrent event analyses, multilevel model and longitudinal data analysis, propensity score analysis, non-parametric analysis, time series analyses, and power analysis for simple and complex designs.
+Mr. Brenden Dufault received his BSc (Hons) in Statistics from the University of Manitoba and his MSc in Biostatistics and Epidemiology from University of Western Ontario.
+He has expertise in a range of both basic and advanced statistical techniques, including regression and analysis of variance, logistic regression, survival analysis, multilevel model and longitudinal data analysis, structural equation modeling, non-parametric analysis, latent class models, classification and regression trees, and power analysis for simple and complex designs.

-• Requests for service: please email: Dr. Depeng Jiang or Mr. Brenden Dufault
+• Requests for service: please email: Dr. Depeng Jiang or one of the above consultants

 Please submit your request well before a grant or project deadline in order to schedule the consultation and arrange the analytic work.
 Within 2 working days of receipt of a request, the consultants will contact researchers to acknowledge receipt and to arrange an initial meeting as soon as possible.
 After the first appointment with a consultant, you and consultant will sign a Request Form for Biostatistical Service (including project description, request type and the way of payment).